Classic Macaroni and Cheese

-Pulse bread and butter in food processor till crumbs form, about 10-15 pulses.
+- Pulse bread and butter in the food processor till crumbs form, about 10-15 pulses.
 Set aside.

-Slowly whisk in milk and bring mixture to a boil, whisking constantly until the sauce starts to thicken.
-Reduce heat and whisking occasionally, let the sauce thicken to the consistency of heavy cream.
+- Slowly whisk in milk and bring the mixture to a boil, whisking constantly until the sauce starts to thicken.
+Reduce heat and whisk occasionally, and let the sauce thicken to the consistency of heavy cream.
 Remove from heat and whisk in cheese along with the 1 teaspoon salt.
-When cheese is melted, stir in pasta and cook till mixture is fully heated through, about 5 minutes.
+When cheese is melted, stir in pasta and cook till the mixture is fully heated through about 5 minutes.